bitnami/charts/bitnami/cert-manager/README.md

 <!--- app-name: cert-manager -->

-# Bitnami package for cert-manager
+# Bitnami Secure Images Helm chart for cert-manager

 cert-manager is a Kubernetes add-on to automate the management and issuance of TLS certificates from various issuing sources.